 Do you like working with your hands and building things?
 Do you want to earn a living while learning a skilled trade?
 An apprenticeship in bricklaying may be right for you.

 What is a Bricklayer?
-Bricklayers lay and bind building materials, such as brick, structural til, concrete block, cinder block, glass block and terra-cotta block, with mortar and other substances to constructor or repair walls, partitions, arches, sewers, and other structures.
+Bricklayers lay and bind building materials, such as brick, structural tile, concrete block, cinder block, glass block and terra-cotta block, with mortar and other substances to constructor or repair walls, partitions, arches, sewers, and other structures.

 In an apprenticeship program like bricklaying, you’ll gain experience through on-the-job training and coursework provided by apprenticeship partners.
+Bricklayer apprenticeship programs typically last three years.

 High-demand career: Bricklayers are in high demand in the Denver metro area.

-Requirements: If you are interested in the Bricklayer apprenticeship, you must be 18 years or older with a high school diploma or GEd and have reliable transportation to job sites and classes.
+Requirements: If you are interested in the Bricklayer apprenticeship, you must be 18 years or older with a high school diploma or GED and have reliable transportation to job sites and classes.

 Want more information?
 Get the Apprenticeship Program Flyer.